-A Steering Board for the Business of Fashion, Textiles & Technology Partnership has been appointed to oversee strategy and direction, provide developmental support, provide constructive challenge on processes and practice, and monitor delivery and progress against key targets, milestones and performance indicators.
-This advisory role will include support on securing adequate match funding and investment for the project and follow-on opportunities and providing key industry and market intelligence.
-The Board will meet at least annually.
+A Steering Board for the Business of Fashion, Textiles & Technology Partnership has been appointed to oversee strategy and direction, provide developmental support, and monitor delivery and progress.

 Tara consults on Sustainable Fashion projects, having previously held roles with responsibility for environmental stewardship at ASOS.com and Tesco plc.

 A Program Leader schooled in textile science with established capability in the retail environment.
 Tara is passionate about transforming the fashion industry with a 20 year record of delivering change on the international platform.

 Having worked across all areas of impact for fashion products from raw materials to end of life.
 Tara builds strategic, comprehensive approaches to responsible fashion, collaborating over the early adoption of industry initiatives such as Better Cotton, Sustainable Apparel Coalition and ZDHC.
 Partnering with the Centre for Sustainable Fashion at LCF, Tara initiated the commercial adoption of circular design strategies at ASOS.

 - Sustainable fashion consultancy services for brands & retailers